iamswethaa/FurBae/README.md

 ## Design

 The app's user interface was designed using Figma, focusing on a user-friendly and visually appealing experience.
-You can view the protytype by clicking here -> [FurBae Prototype](https://www.figma.com/proto/KcfNq0LhSD2WsUQzMouYyc/FURBAE?page-id=7%3A2&type=design&node-id=117-262&viewport=1088%2C785%2C0.19&t=jWuANSceOk2xt5hI-1&scaling=scale-down&starting-point-node-id=117%3A262).
+You can view the prototype by clicking here -> [View Prototype](https://www.figma.com/proto/KcfNq0LhSD2WsUQzMouYyc/FURBAE?page-id=7%3A2&type=design&node-id=117-262&viewport=1088%2C785%2C0.19&t=jWuANSceOk2xt5hI-1&scaling=scale-down&starting-point-node-id=117%3A262)